sumaiyamunira/HelloKotlin/README.md

 The project has following examples in Kotlin :

 1. Basic Arithmetic Operations
-2. Control Flow : if/else, when, for, do while
+2. Control Flow : if else, when, for, do while
 3. Collections  : arrayListOf, mutableListOf, usages of filter and map, sorting
 5. Higher Order Function
 6. Scope Functions : let, run, with, apply, also